bcgov/citz-imb-sso-express/README.md

 We emphasize the inclusion of documentation on our code to enhance onboarding efficiency.
 Understanding the project's architecture and operational dynamics create efficient team members.

-By making our project's infrastructure transparent and accessible, we encourage collaboration, enabling developers to easily navigate and contribute to different parts of the codebase without unnecessary barriers.
-Ultimately, this practice of enriching our documentation contributes to creating a self-documenting codebase, where the project's structure and operational commands are clearly defined and updated within the repository itself, making the project more maintainable and scalable over time.
+We encourage collaboration by making our project's infrastructure transparent and accessible.
+Enabling developers to easily navigate and contribute to different parts of the codebase without barriers.
+Enriching our documentation contributes to a self-documenting codebase.
+The project's structure and commands are defined and updated within the repository itself.
+Ultimately, making the project more maintainable and scalable over time.

 Use the links below to help you understand the codebase better.